vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

       *image*.
 Configuration of the existing container is kept.

 `deploy` [*options*] *image*[`,`*image...*] *repository* Build, test and deploy images to *repository*.
-Images are build only if they aren't found in the output directory, or `--rebuild` is used.
+Images are built only if they aren't found in the output directory, or `--rebuild` is used.
   *repository* is a directory managed by `osctl-repo`.